wmde/puppet-builder/README.md

 -----------

 1. Create an instance on labs, call it something like "wikidata-builderN".

 2. Run Puppet
 > puppetd -tv

-6. On wikitech > Manage Instances > Instance > Configure > enable "role::puppet::self".
+3. On wikitech > Manage Instances > Instance > Configure > enable "role::puppet::self".

 4. Run Puppet
 > puppetd -tv

-5. Clone this repo as a puppet module
+5. As root clone this repo as a puppet module
 > git clone https://github.com/wmde/puppet-builder.git /etc/puppet/modules/wdbuilder

 6. On wikitech > Manage Puppet Groups > Project > Add class > "wdbuilder::builder".

-7. Run Puppet
+7. Run Puppet (expect a failure when cloning the gerrit repo)
 > puppetd -tv

 8. Make a public / private key for the wdbuidler user
 > ssh-keygen -t rsa

 9. Copy the public key to gerrit from /home/wdbuilder/.ssh for the WikidataBuilder user

+10. Run Puppet (this time it should work)
+> puppetd -tv

-10. Run the bash script and see if it all works!
+11. Run the bash script and see if it all works!
 > /home/wdbuilder/cron.sh

 Troubleshooting